Authored by the expert who managed and guided the team behind the Portugal Property Pack

 How much are property prices expected to increase in the Algarve in 2026?

-As of early 2026, property prices in the Algarve are expected to increase by approximately 4% to 7% over the course of the year, with a central estimate of around 6% growth.
+As of 2026, Algarve residential property prices are expected to increase by about 6% to 9% over the full year, with our central forecast at around 7.5%.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in the Algarve.